Graduate School Format Review & Policies

 Previously Published Materials

-The Graduate School encourages you to use materials submitted for publication or those that have already been published as an integral component of your disquisition.
+The Graduate School encourages you to use materials you've submitted for publication or those that you've already published as an integral component of your disquisition.

-When including previously published materials in your disquisition, you are still required to submit a document in a format that is consistent with the Graduate School Format Guidelines.
+When including previously published materials in your disquisition, you are still required to submit a document in a format that is consistent with the Graduate School Format Guidelines and respect any copyright restrictions to redistribute or reproduce your work.

 Research Compliance (IRB, IACUC, and IBC)